JMDKC/personal-site-hugo/content/curriculum-vitae.md

 ### PROFILE

 Delivery lead with eight years of experience running technology programmes.
 I have a track record of taking on ambiguous, cross-functional problems and building lightweight governance, risk, progress reporting and team structures needed to solve them at pace.
 I routinely operate as an escalation point with Product, Engineering, SecOps, PMO and Risk/Audit teams.
 I treat delivery metrics (DORA, cycle time, error budgets) as a lever for team learning, not just a reporting obligation.
-I’m looking to take on a larger remit: owning delivery across a technology function, not just within it.

 ### EXPERIENCE